 It was a work of startlingly minimalist power with a subtlety that appeared a world away from the rhetoric of the art of the Mexican Revolution and popular expectations of ‘Mexicanness’ and yet to some extent it remains entangled in the web of expected meanings inherited from that formative moment in history.
 Many countries have been defined by stereotypes of cultural production of limited historical meaning but tenacious shelf life, but few more so than Mexico.
 The flora and fauna of Mexico has been explained and described, its inhabitants caricatured and stereotyped for both internal and external audiences.
 In reality, the visual culture of Mexico has been laden with the weight of representational meaning since the first contact of Europe and the Americas in the fifteenth century but with the revolution those traditions of visualized ‘identities’ became a self-conscious thematic.
 In the work of many artists, Mexican identity became a commodity to be packaged, sold and resold.
 A containment of its meaning that has been granted a virtual copyright which by the end of the 20th century allowed for the Mexican themed fast food restaurant or the decoration of European suburban homes in a ‘Mexican style’.

 While not the sole characteristic of this commodified Mexico and not the only recognized stereotype of ‘Mexicanness’, a key theme within this accepted vocabulary has been the reference to ‘death‘ and ‘sacrifice’ as intrinsic components of Mexican culture.
 From the fascination with Aztec deities and rites, through to the popularity of the ‘day of the dead’ phenomenon, for many audiences and museum curators alike, death remains a keyword in the evocation of what can be seen as an authentic Mexican culture.
 This is certainly not a recent phenomenon and has its roots in long established expectations.
-As the surrealist poet Andre Breton described it in 1939 in the special edition of the magazine Minotaur, Mexico was the….“Terre rouge, terre vierge tout imprégnée du plus généreux sang, terre où la vie de l’homme est sans prix……” This imagined location was a place metaphorically forever south of the border, a place of danger, of difference and of the unknown.
+As the surrealist poet Andre Breton described it in 1939 in the special edition of the magazine Minotaure, Mexico was the….“Terre rouge, terre vierge tout imprégnée du plus généreux sang, terre où la vie de l’homme est sans prix……” This imagined location was a place metaphorically forever south of the border, a place of danger, of difference and of the unknown.
 It was a place where life and death existed in stark opposition and where death was always lurking in the shadows.
 The violence of the revolution and the rhetoric of struggle and martyrdom merely added to this more essentialist construction of a world oppositional to that of a rationalist Europe and a concept of the ‘civilized’.
 The use of Manuel Álvarez Bravo’s image of Striking Worker Assassinated of 1934 (fig 7) to accompany Breton’s text is interesting in the way it takes the specific and makes it the general.
 The political realities of the image become subsidiary to the idea of a land of Mexico impregnated by the blood of its victims, again that borderline between life and death where the ultimate terrors of the unconscious are revealed.
 For the readers of Minotaur who the man was, or the reason for the worker’s killing is not of import as his blood seeps into the dry earth, he becomes a symbol of the eternal existence of death in life.